amihaiemil/amihaiemil.github.io/_posts/2017-04-05-the-remote-dream.markdown

 tasks that any developer could implement fast!
 The ideal workflow is as follows:

    * I get an email containing the task;
-   * I provide the solution;
+   * I provide the solution or the outline, if the task is too big (creating smaller tasks for continuing implementation)
    * Code review, discussion and changes (right there, in the ticket's comments);
    * The solution is accepted;
    * I get an email from PayPal saying that the payment has arrived for said task;
    * End of story;

-Now, when I have more time, I might take on more tasks or leave them to other developers if I don't have time or simply don't feel like solving them.
+Now, sometimes I might take on more tasks or leave them to other developers if I don't have time or simply don't feel like solving them.
 Since the tasks are small, I do not become a 'God developer' for the project -- the client doesn't suffer from my absence, he simply forwards the task to another developer.

-This is pretty much what I would expect from a remote client.
+To sum up, this is pretty much what I would expect from a remote client: no fixed schedule, no commitment and no tracking; just **clear tasks, payment per deliverable and as little wasted time as possible**.
 If I had ten or fifteen such clients, I would be the happiest developer, but unfortunately <a href="http://www.teamed.io" target="_blank">Teamed</a> is the only company with such a workflow that I could find so far.
 If you happen to know other similar companies, don't hesitate to let me know in the comments.